risk-first/website/Coding-Bets.md

 > "We can encapsulate more behaviour by introducing the command pattern".

-When it goes right, the codebase is easier to think about.
-When it goes wrong, either the complexity risk improvement is less than you hoped, or it takes longer to achieve, or the complexity returns in some other way, or it just doesn't work at all, and you're back to where you started from with the loss of time.

-"Project speed is a function of codebase complexity and available talent".
+**When you win:**
+ - The codebase is easier to think about.

+**When you lose:**
+- The complexity risk improvement is less than you hoped,
+- Or, it takes longer than expected,
+- Or it just doesn't work at all so you back it out and you've lost a week.

 ## Spike Solutions: The New Technology Bet

 ##### "A New technology is a better fit for our problem than the one we're currently using."

-Quite often, someone will suggest using a new technology to either replace a poorly-performing existing technology, homegrown solution or gap in the functionality.
+Quite often, someone will suggest using a new technology to either replace a poorly-performing existing technology, home-grown solution or gap in the functionality.

 But will the new technology fit?
-The answer is to try to "prove" the bet as quickly as possible using a "Spike Solution".
+The answer is to try to "prove" the bet as quickly as possible using a time-boxed "Spike Solution".

 ![Stake and Reward for A Spike Solution](images/generated/practices/coding/spike.png)